MusaMasango/loan-prediction-machine-learning-project/README.md

 ## Conclusion
 Credit_History is a very important variable because of its high correlation with Loan_Status therefor showind high Dependancy for the latter.
 The Logistic Regression algorithm is the most accurate: approximately 78%.
+This project shows the importance and relevance of using machine learning for loan prediction.
+We saw some existing approaches and datasets used to approach loan eligibility prediction and how AI might help smoothen this process.
+Finally, we built an end-to-end loan prediction machine learning project using a publicly available dataset from scratch.
+At the end of this project, one would know how different features influence the model prediction and how specific attributes affect the decision more than the other features.